Saskylakh: Climate

 Despite lying well inside the Arctic Circle, Saskylakh has a subarctic climate (Köppen climate classification Dfc) with very short, mild summers and severely cold winters.
 Precipitation is moderate; it falls mostly as rain in summer and mainly as snow throughout the rest of the year.
 Summers get above 10 C due to warm spells of southerly winds, which has rendered an all-time record of 35.6 C whereas the Arctic Ocean to its north remains extremely chilly even when ice-free in summer.
 As a result, summers are highly variable.
 In winter, temperatures are more stable, with cold extremes not deviating much from the average lows.
 Brief spells of maritime air can bring temperatures a lot less cold, but there are still eight reliable months below freezing.
 There is also a strong seasonal lag due to the late thawing of the ice pack to the north.
 As a result, May is still a winter month even with midnight sun.

-History

-It was founded in 1930 as a part of Soviet efforts to settle the nomadic Yakuts, Evenks, and Dolgans who lived in the area.